 You can use a calculator to help you out with these questions, so prepare with an onscreen calculator from the beginning.

-Practice using an onscreen calculator.
+Practise using an onscreen calculator.
 This will save a lot of time as you familiarise yourself with where to move your mouse in order to make calculations.
-Some people have said their test centre won’t allow them to use the keyboard, so practice using a mouse on the calculator as well.
+Some people have said their test centre won’t allow them to use the keyboard, so practise using a mouse on the calculator as well.

 Don’t spend too long on one question.
 If you find you are spending too long on a question, flag it up to go back to later and move on to the next one.